DissonanceTrip/Pico7SegmentClock/README.md

 Thanks to worldtimeapi.org and ipify.org and timeapi.io for having good (FREE!!!!)
 APIs that made this easier and more generally usable

-Thanks to everyone on the Raspbery Pi Forum that helped me troubleshoot a, probably self-imposed, issue with this whole thing <3
+Thanks to everyone on the Raspberry Pi Forum that helped me troubleshoot a, probably self-imposed, issue with this whole thing <3

-Thanks to a number of random forum posts from 2017 for assorted troubleshooting during the times where I was overcomplicating things instead of just doing it a non-stupid way :P
+Thanks to a number of random forum posts from 2017 for assorted troubleshooting during the times where I was over-complicating things instead of just doing it a non-stupid way :P